 Q: Do you take Baby, the Stars Shine Bright and Alice and the Pirates reserves?

 A: Yes we do.
 Again, we are fully authorized to do so, although the process differs from VM (please read the reserve page carefully).
+Note that popular items can be difficult to get.

 Q: And Innocent World reserves?